If you need or want to reduce your everyday expenses, there are simple solutions that won’t require you to make major lifestyle changes.

 3. Drop underused subscriptions

 When was the last time you scoured your bank account and credit card statements in search of charges for subscriptions or memberships you no longer use, need or want?
-If that sounds like too much work, a service like Trim or Rocket Money can do it for you and also cancel any unwanted subscriptions.
+If that sounds like too much work, a service like Rocket Money can do it for you and also cancel any unwanted subscriptions.

 Either way, this step stands to save you money over and over again, as subscriptions and memberships are generally recurring expenses and may continue until you cancel them.